triglav/vim-visual-increment/README.md

 visual-increment is released under the MIT license:

-Copyright 2009-2010 Michael Sanders.
+Copyright 2011 Matej Svec.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in